JetBrains/kotlin-web-site/docs/topics/object-declarations.md

-[//]: # (title: Object expressions and declarations)
+[//]: # (title: Object declarations and expressions)

-Sometimes you need to use singletons for shared resources, create factory methods to efficiently instantiate objects, or modify the behavior of an existing class without explicitly declaring a new subclass.
-Kotlin offers _object expressions_ and _object declarations_ to address these needs.
+In Kotlin, objects allow you to define a class and create an instance of it in a single step.
+This is useful when you need either a reusable singleton instance or a one-time object.
+To handle these scenarios, Kotlin provides two key approaches: _object declarations_ for creating singletons and _object expressions_ for creating anonymous, one-time objects.

+> A singleton ensures that a class has only one instance and provides a global point of access to it.
+>
+{type="tip"}

 Object expressions and object declarations are best used for scenarios when: